 The Criminal Justice Satisfaction Index, however, was not related to victim participation at sentencing. (r=.065).
-It participated some victims appears that while because of satisfactory contacts with officials, others took sentencing because they were dissatisfied with the actions or manner of the district attorney or the probation officer.
-Satisfaction Index was negatively correlated with the degree of injury suffered by the victim (r=.204 p<.01).
+It appears that while some victims participated of because satisfactory contacts with officials, others took part in sentencing because they were dissatisfied with the actions or manner of the district attorney or the probation officer: The Satisfaction Index was negatively correlated with the degree of injury suffered by the victim (r=-.204 p<.01).
 For some next of kin experiencing the highest level of victim harm -- homicide or manslaughter of a family member -- it appears that no process or outcome (short of the death penalty, perhaps) would be sufficient to produce a satisfactory result.